 Ask Dr. Gourmet: Can you exercise if you have GERD / Acid Reflux?

 Exercise Trumps Heredity

 Studying identical twins is very important because they help scientists separate what has a genetic cause and what is caused by a person's environment or their lifestyle.

 Diet and exercise good for older adults, too

 The elderly are especially susceptible to what is known as "metabolic syndrome," an observed combination of risk factors that, taken together, represents an increased risk of type 2 diabetes and heart disease.

 Gestation diabetes mellitus (GDM) is a serious illness with potentially serious consequences.
 Can you do anything to decrease your risk of getting GDM?
 Yes!

-Whether you are using The Dr. Gourmet Diet Plan or just want to read up on eating healthy, these essays will help you understand the overall How and Why of eating healthy in the real world.
+This series of brief essays will help you understand the overall How and Why of eating healthy in the real world.
 Each Monday Dr. Harlan will explain another element of eating healthy in simple, easy-to-understand terms that you can apply to your real life.
 Just read these in order and you'll know how - and why - to eat healthy.